 Keep in mind too that the acceleration is really just a very favorable lien against your death benefit.
-Because the whole life insurance companies were expecting to pay your death benefit at life expectancy, these early accelerations do accrue at interest against that future receivable.
-That said the lien accrues at Moody’s Corporate Bond Index (2.88% as of March 19th, 2020).
+Here the amount of the loan is not limited by how much cash value you have as collateral because the whole life insurance companies were expecting to pay your death benefit at life expectancy.

 5 Compelling Facts about Penn Mutual as a Company

 - Established in 1847, Penn Mutual is the second oldest American mutual life insurance company behind New York Life.

 - Just because Penn is one of the oldest dividend-paying whole life company, they are an industry leader in technology with their new ACE-underwriting software.
 Most people can apply for up to $5,000,000 of whole life insurance and even term life insurance (fully convertible to their best whole life policy).
 Although Penn Mutual reserves the right to resort to traditional underwriting, oftentimes we are seeing EXAMs waived and policies issued within a week by this new ACE system which leverages technology to get necessary underwriting data.

 - Penn Mutual has a significantly higher 5-year average yield on their investment yield.
 Unlike other whole life companies, Penn Mutual has no mortgage-backed securities on its balance sheet.
 Penn instead has made some very savvy investments into tech venture capital having profited handsomely in the company “Ring” as well as turning a $100,000 early investment in Snapchat into a $40,000,000 windfall for their balance sheet.